 There is a premium charge for Invisalign and ClearCorrect cases and there is a 4 to 6 weeks lead time to receive the appliances back from the lab.

 Conventional Metal Braces

-Our most cost-effective, straightforward, convenient option is regular metal braces.
+Our most cost-effective, straightforward, and convenient option is regular metal braces.
 We use top-of-the-line Victory brackets by 3M.
-Although this option is our most economic option, please don’t think that just because you are paying less, you will receive an inferior treatment quality.
+Although this option is our most economical option, please don’t think that you will receive inferior treatment quality just because you are paying less.
 That is not true.
 If anything, regular metal brackets do offer the best quality of treatment because the orthodontist has full control over how to manipulate the wires and brackets.

 Was the process complicated?
 Leave the complication to us!
 We will break it down when you come in for your initial consultation.